 4. Remain Silent & Polite

-5. Never Consent to Breath & Blood Tests
+5. Never Consent to Blood Tests.
+Breath test consent is problematic.

 6. Field Sobriety Tests May Not Be Advisable

 In New York State, it is often advisable to agree to field sobriety tests to avoid a possible 1‑year civil revocation of your driving privileges following a Revocation Hearing.
 In certain circumstances where there is a very high reading, hindsight illustrates that agreeing to field sobriety testing may not have been strategic.
 Should your BAC prove to be double to legal limit (.16%) or higher, be aware that should you seek to obtain a negotiated plea, absent evidentiary weaknesses in the case, it will be extremely difficult to avoid a misdemeanor conviction and obtain a non-criminal DWAI violation pursuant to the office policies of the Westchester County District Attorney's Office.